History of the Jews in Malta: Antiquity

 Traditionally, the first Jew to have set foot on Malta was Paul of Tarsus, whose ship according to the legend foundered there in 62 CE.
 Paul went on to introduce Christianity to the island population.

-Six burial sites with carved menorahs in the Rabat catacombs (each with a dozen tomb) indicate that Jews lived side by side with Christians and pagans in Malta during the 4th and 5th centuries, during late Roman and then Byzantine times.
+Six burial sites with carved menorahs in the Rabat catacombs (each with a dozen tombs) indicate that Jews lived side by side with Christians and pagans in Malta during the 4th and 5th centuries, during late Roman and then Byzantine times.
 The community, led by a council of elders (gerousia), could have gathered up to 300 persons.

 Fatimids, Normans and Aragonese

-There are no archeological or documentary findings of Jewish presence in Malta during the Fatimid period (870-1090 CE), although in nearby Sicily under the same Arab rule Jews and Christian lived peacefully.
-Likewise, there is no trace of Jewish presence during Norman rule, from 1091 CE.
-Only in 1241 the chronicles of Gilibertus Abbate report as few as 25 Jewish families in Malta and 8 in Gozo compared to 681 Muslim and 1,047 Christian families in Malta, and 155 and 203 respectively in Gozo, although the interpretation of these numbers is contested.
+There are no archeological or documentary findings of Jewish presence in Malta during the Fatimid Caliphate (870-1090 CE).
+In nearby Sicily, under the same Arab rule, Jews and Christians lived peacefully.
+There is no trace of Jewish presence during Norman rule starting in 1091.
+Only in 1241 do the chronicles of Gilibertus Abbate report as few as 25 Jewish families in Malta and 8 in Gozo compared to 681 Muslim and 1047 Christian families in Malta, and 155 and 203 respectively in Gozo, although the interpretation of these numbers is contested.